hypertidy/graticule/README.md

 ![](README-unnamed-chunk-2-1.png)

 ``` r
 par(op)
 ```

 A polar example
 ---------------

-Download some ice concentration data and plot with a graticule.
-This is not the prettiest map it could be, the example is showing how we have control over exactly where the lines are created.
+Download some sea ice concentration data and plot with a graticule.
+These passive microwave data are defined on a Polar Stereographic grid on the Hughes ellipsoid (predating WGS84), and there are daily files available since 1978.
+This is not the prettiest map, but the example is showing how we have control over exactly where the lines are created.
 We can build the lines anywhere, not necessarily at regular intervals or rounded numbers, and we can over or under extend the parallels relative to the meridians and vice versa.

 ``` r
 library(raster)